UniTime/unitime-doc/edit-reservation.md

 ## Screen Description

-The Edit Reservation screen allows the user to edit an existing reservation.
+The Add and Edit Reservation screens allow the user to add or edit an existing reservation.

 ## Details